TheoW03/TheoW03/README.md

 I love game dev. and want a career out of it.

-current proj - procedual gen unity
+current project - interpter for school. and my minecraft clone.

 also have a small interest in applied math